 But remember units typically have a ceiling height of 8 feet; so a little space goes a long way.

-“I remind tenants that that’s tall!”
-Bellomy said.
-“They can stack safely a number of boxes and tubs, and turn couches and beds sideways to easily accommodate furniture.
+Storage renters can stack safely a number of boxes and tubs, and turn couches and beds sideways to easily accommodate furniture.
 One normally thinks [furniture] has to rest in a unit in the same position it rests at home.
-Sometimes that realization is an ‘ah-ha’ moment.”
+Sometimes that realization is an ‘ah-ha’ moment.

 Most Popular Storage Unit Sizes for Top Markets